apache/skywalking/docs/en/setup/backend/backend-alarm.md

 - **Expression**.
 Specifies how to compose rules, and supports `&&`, `||`, and `()`.
 - **Message**.
 The notification message to be sent out when the rule is triggered.
 - **Tags**.
 Tags are key/value pairs that are attached to alarms.
 Tags are used to specify distinguishing attributes of alarms that are meaningful and relevant to users.
-- **Specific Hooks**.
+- **Hooks**.
 Binding the specific names of the hooks when the alarm is triggered.
-  The name format is `{hookType}.{hookName}` (slackHooks.custom1 e.g.) and must be defined in the `hooks` section of the `alarm-settings.yml` file.
+  The name format is `{hookType}.{hookName}` (slack.custom1 e.g.) and must be defined in the `hooks` section of the `alarm-settings.yml` file.
-  If the hook name is not specified, the global hook will be used.
+  If the hook name is not specified, the global hooks will be used.

 ```yaml
 rules: